IwanTen/L5-website/docs/reference/blue.md

 Gets the blue value of a color.

-`blue()` extracts the blue value from a p5.Color object, an array of color components, or a CSS color string.
+`blue()` extracts the blue value from a color object, an array of color components, or a CSS color string.

 By default, `blue()` returns a color's blue value in the range 0 to 255.
 If the colorMode() is set to RGB, it returns the blue value in the given range.

 ## Examples